Owlman (character): Infinite Frontier

-Equipment

-All versions of Owlman utilize advanced technology.

 Alternative versions

 Dick Grayson

 An unrelated prior use of the Owlman name occurs in Batman #107, "The Grown-Up Boy Wonder!"
 (April 1957).
-Dick Grayson is exposed to a strange gas and wakes up the next morning a fully-grown, adult man.
-Due to his Robin costume now being too small, he dons an owl costume and becomes the Owlman.
-He works with Batman to stop a trio of former circus acrobats-turned criminals called the Daredevils, but is later reverted to his teenage body and resumes being Robin.
+After temporarily being transformed into an adult, Dick Grayson dons an owl costume and becomes the Owlman.

 Qwardian Owlman

-A Qward weaponer, wearing the same costume as the dead pre-Crisis Earth-Three Owlman, appeared one time alongside of a full replacement Qward Crime Syndicate team.
-This Qward Owlman was easy to identify versus the original human pre-Crisis Earth-Three Owlman due to his warped face and enlarged eyes.
+A Qward weaponer, wearing the same costume as the dead pre-Crisis Earth-Three Owlman, appeared as a member of a Qward Crime Syndicate.